sabdulramoni2/Deploying-MongoDB-and-Mongo-Express/README.md

     - Create configmap deployment
     -	Create MongoExpress
 -	Accessing MongoExpress from the browser.
-a.
-Create MongoExpress service
+    -	Create MongoExpress service
-b.
-Under selector specify the service type to be LoadBalancer
+    -	Under selector specify the service type to be LoadBalancer
-c.
-Specify NodePort under ports; values are from 30000-32767
+    -	Specify NodePort under ports; values are from 30000-32767
-d.
-Use minikube service “service name “to access the browser.
+    -	Use minikube service “service name “to access the browser.

 ---